-Figure 4-1: Communication and Decision Process for Tailings Management Infrastructure TARP r Table 4-12: Communication Procedure to Change TARP Level Category Notify Timeline Method of Communication Green On-Site team → Responsible person → Independent Review Board Designer General Manager EOR AEO The triggers are back to green for more than 2 weeks Phone Call and E-mail to inform on status change.
-RP and EOR must agree to change status Brief memo sent by e-mail to officialise TARP change On-Site team → Responsible person → Environment Superintendent Environment General Supervisor EOR Within 24 hours of the TARP level condition being met Phone Call and E-mail to inform on status change.
+Figure 4-1: Communication and Decision Process for Tailings Management Infrastructure TARP

+Category Notify Timeline Method of Communication Green On-Site team → Responsible person → Independent Review Board Designer General Manager EOR AEO The triggers are back to green for more than 2 weeks Phone Call and E-mail to inform on status change.
+RP and EOR must agree to change status Brief memo sent by e-mail to officialise TARP change On-Site team → Responsible person → Environment &amp; Critical Infrastructures Superintendent Critical Infrastructures General Supervisor (GS) EOR Within 24 hours of the TARP level condition being met Phone Call and E-mail to inform on status change.
 RP and EOR must agree to change status.
-If RP can't be joined the on-site team will try to contact these people in this order: Water & Tailings GS, EOR, AEO Yellow Responsible person → Independent Review Board Designer General Manager EOR Process Plant Superintendent Within 72 hours of the TARP level change Brief memo sent by e-mail to officialise TARP change Meeting to be set to explain situation if required EOR → • AEO Within 1 week of TARP level change Left to the EOR discretion On-Site team → Responsible person → • Water & Tailings GS • EOR Immediately upon discovering TARP level triggers change Phone Call, E-mail, and meeting to inform on status change.
-If RP can't be joined the on-site team will try to contact these people in this order: Water & Tailings GS, EOR, AEO Orange Responsible person → Independent Review Board Environment Superintendent Environment General Supervisor Designer General Manager EOR AEO Health & Safety Superintendent Process Plant Superintendent Within 24 hours of the TARP level change Brief memo sent by e-mail to officialise TARP change Meeting to be set to explain situation RED On-Site team → Emergencies Response Team Once an emergency is declared refer to the Immediately when the emergency is discovered.
-If there is currently a risk to Env or Health and Safety Code 1 - Code 1 - Code 1 in all pit operation and road channel Or at Emergencies 460-6911 ERP.
+If RP can't be joined the on-site team will try to contact these people in this order: GS, EOR, AEO Yellow Responsible person → Independent Review Board Designer General Manager EOR Process Plant Superintendent Within 72 hours of the TARP level change Brief memo sent by e-mail to officialise TARP change Meeting to be set to explain situation if required EOR → • AEO Within 1 week of TARP level change Left to the EOR discretion On-Site team → Responsible person → • Critical Infra GS • EOR Immediately upon discovering TARP level triggers change Phone Call, E-mail, and meeting to inform on status change.
+If RP can't be joined the on-site team will try to contact these people in this order: GS, EOR, AEO Orange Responsible person → Independent Review Board Environment Superintendent Critical Infra General Supervisor Designer General Manager EOR AEO Health & Safety Superintendent Process Plant Superintendent Within 24 hours of the TARP level change Brief memo sent by e-mail to officialise TARP change Meeting to be set to explain situation BED On-Site team → Emergencies Response Team Once an emergency is declared refer to the Immediately when the emergency is discovered.
+If there is currently a risk to Env or Health and Safety Code 1 - Code 1 - Code 1 in all pit operation and road channel Or at Emergencies 460-6911 KED ERP.
 Emergency response is out of scope of this document Immediately when the emergency is discovered.
 If there is imminent risk to Env or Health and Safety Phone call to Emergency Measure Counselor (460-6809) & Health and Safety Superintendent